inmanta/inmanta-core/docs/model_developers/handlers.rst

 second time with the same arguments, it will not be executed again, but the cached result is returned instead.
 To exclude specific arguments from the cache key, use the ``ignore`` parameter.

 Cache entries will be dropped from the cache when they become stale.
-Use the following parameters to control when an entry is considered stale:
+Use the following parameters to set the retention policy:
-  * ``evict_after_creation``: mark entries as stale after this amount of time (in seconds) has elapsed since they entered the cache (5000s by default).
+  * ``evict_after_creation``: mark entries as stale after this amount of time (in seconds) has elapsed since they entered the cache.
   * ``evict_after_last_access``: mark entries as stale after this amount of time (in seconds) has elapsed since they were last accessed (60 by default).